luyongtang/Signal_Improvement-Android/README.md

 Currently available on the Play store.

 <a href='https://play.google.com/store/apps/details?id=org.thoughtcrime.securesms&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height='80px'/></a>

+## Project Description
+This is a school project in which we worked on adding new features to the existing Android messaging app Signal.
+During the six iterations, we implemented some interesting features, such as starred messages, scheduled messages and message reaction.

 ## Team Members
 We are team Room3.
 Our team is composed of 7 members: